RestComm/jain-slee/release/readme.txt

 There are 3 top-level directories:

- +jboss-4.X.Y.GA	(JBoss AS, the JAIN SLEE container, Sip Servlets container, Media Server and other base services) +resources		(various resource adaptors and related scripts) +examples		(various examples)
+ +jboss-5.X.Y.GA	(JBoss AS with the JAIN SLEE container deployed) +resources		(various resource adaptors and related scripts) +examples		(various examples)